cjvnjde/ai-commit.nvim/README.md

   system_prompt = [[
     You are a commit message writer for git...
-  ]], -- (optional) System prompt, for advanced customization }
+  ]], -- (optional) System prompt, for advanced customization ignored_files = { "package-lock.json" }, -- (optional) An array of file names or Lua patterns.
+Any matching file will be excluded from the diff used for commit message generation.
+}
 ```